Skip to main content

 $0.00

-To qualify for the caps (set forth in paragraphs 1 - 4 above) on the charges that non-Retail Participants incur to report trades to the FINRA/Nasdaq Trade Reporting Facility during a month, a non-Retail Participant must achieve Cap Qualifying Activity during that month, as set forth below in this paragraph.
+To qualify for the caps (set forth in paragraphs 1 - 4 above) on the charges that non-Retail Participants incur on trades reported to the FINRA/Nasdaq Trade Reporting Facility during a month, a non-Retail Participant must achieve Cap Qualifying Media/Executing Party Activity during that month, as set forth below in this paragraph.
 A participant will qualify for caps on a per Tape basis.

 B. ATS Market Maker Media/Contra Party Cap